 Late Registration, after February 28: $215

 Click here to to register online for the program.

 You may also phone in your registration by calling 516.323.3550 with your MasterCard, Discover, Visa, or purchase order information.
-To register in-person, by fax, or mail: Click here to download a brochure with a registration form in PDF format, and follow the directions.
+To register in-person, by fax, or mail: Click here to download a registration form in PDF format, and follow the directions.

 Confirmation of your registration and travel directions will be sent to you upon receipt of your registration.

 A full refund will be granted as long as you contact us one week prior to the start of the program.
 However, substitutions can be made until the day of the program at no charge.